cvxgrp/qss/README.md

 - `data`: dictionary with the following keys:
     - `'P'`, `'q'`, `'r'`, `'A'`, `'b'` specify the quadratic part of the objective and the linear constraint as in the problem formulation above. `'P'` and `'A'` should be `scipy.sparse` CSC matrices, `'q'` and `'r'` should be `numpy` arrays,  and `'r'` should be a scalar.
     - `'g'` is a list of separable function definitions.
 Each separable function is declared as a dictionary with the following keys:
-        - `'func_name'`: string that corresponds to a valid separable function name (see below for a list of supported functions).
+        - `'g'`: string that corresponds to a valid separable function name (see below for a list of supported functions).
         - `'args'`: `'weight'` (default 1), `'scale'` (default 1), `'shift'` (default 0) allow the `'g'` function to be applied in a weighted manner to a shifted and scaled input.
 Some functions take additional arguments, see below.
         - `'range'`: tuple specifying the start index and end index that the function should be applied to.